mriedmann/humhub-docker/README.md

 HUMHUB_HOST  [localhost]
 ```

-If these are defined during auto-installation, HumHub will be installed and configured to use urls with those details. (i.e. If they are set as `HUMHUB_PROTO=https`, `HUMHUB_HOST=example.com`, HumHub will be installed and configured so that the base url is `https://example.com/`.
+If these are defined during auto-installation, HumHub will be installed and configured to use URLs with those details. (i.e. If they are set as `HUMHUB_PROTO=https`, `HUMHUB_HOST=example.com`, HumHub will be installed and configured so that the base URL is `https://example.com/`.
 Leaving these as default will result in HumHub being installed and configured to be at `http://localhost/`.

 ```plaintext
 HUMHUB_ADMIN_LOGIN    [admin]